Local government offices ready for phased reopening

 Wilson County

-Wilson County’s government offices will be open by appointment only starting on Monday, with employees available in each county office by phone or email on weekdays.
+Wilson County’s government offices opened by appointment only starting on Monday, with employees available in each county office by phone or email on weekdays.

 Offices that handle time sensitive filings, such as the county trustee, county clerk’s office and register of deeds, have secure drop boxes in front of the Wilson County Courthouse.
 Items placed inside prior to 4 p.m. on weekdays will be stamped in for that business day, and residents are asked not to use the drop boxes after hours.